 - Become vegetarian

 So I’ve gone beyond vegetarianism.
-I’ve felt amazing since cutting out meat completely.
+I’ve felt amazing since cutting out meat completely and following a diet which included superfood as delineated at activenation.org.uk/.
 I have more energy, I can eat more food without feeling gut-bustingly full and my body feels different.
 But I’ve taken it to the next level: I’ve started to transition to becoming vegan.
 I’ve cut out drinking cow’s milk, I’ve drastically cut down on my cheese consumption and I’m moving away from eating eggs.
 It’s been a challenge for sure, but after watching documentaries, talking with friends and watching vegan YouTubers (shout out to Hot For Food,) I know that going vegan is right for me.
 In the future I’m going to make a post about my favorite vegan cookbooks.
 Stay tuned.

 - Support women-owned businesses